m1guelpf/commit/README.md

 ## 🔎 About Commit
 Commit is the world's simplest Git client.
 Open it with a keyboard shortcut, write your commit, and you're done!
 Commit will automatically detect which repo you've been working on, and even push for you (if you ask it to).

+## 🛠️ Development

+To run Commit locally, you'll need a local installation of [Rust](https://www.rust-lang.org/) and [pnpm](https://pnpm.io).
+Once you have both, install the Tauri CLI with `cargo install tauri-cli`, and run `cargo tauri dev` to start the development service, which will auto-reload on any changes.

 ## 🙏 Acknowledgements

 The idea to build this app came from [TailwindUI's Commit template](https://tailwindui.com/templates/commit), along with the initial design for the widget and the logo.